Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: The Single-bandit Problem

 Two states that communicate are said to be in the same class.
 Furthermore, two states are said to be in the same chain if they belong to, or can transit to, the same class.
 A multichain policy results in multiple chains. \begin{definition}[Unichain and Multichain MDPs] An MDP is unichain if all deterministic stationary policies are unichain policies; if there exists at least one deterministic stationary policy that is multichain, then the MDP is multichain. \end{definition}

 The following example is enough to show that the single-bandit MDP is multichain.

 \begin{example} Consider a policy that takes the passive action in all belief states $\omega \in [p^{(2)},1-q^{(2)}]$ and the active action otherwise.
 Note that the equilibrium belief state $\omega^* \in [p^{(2)},1-q^{(2)}]$.
-Under this policy, the belief states are divided into two chains: (1) belief states belong to $[p^{(2)},1-q^{(2)}]$ will evolve to and stay in $\omega^*$; (2) belief states not belong to $[p^{(2)},1-q^{(2)}]$ will stay within a recurrent class consisting of $p$ and $1-q$. \end{example}
+Under this policy, the belief states are divided into two chains: (1) belief states belonging to $[p^{(2)},1-q^{(2)}]$ will evolve to and stay in $\omega^*$; (2) belief states not belonging to $[p^{(2)},1-q^{(2)}]$ will stay within a recurrent class consisting of $p$ and $1-q$. \end{example}

 Since the single-bandit problem is a multichain MDP, the optimal policy is determined by a set of optimality equations as follows \cite{puterman1994markov}:

 where $g(\omega)$ is the average penalty with initial state $\omega$, $V(\omega)$ is the value function related to the asymptotic total difference between the cumulative penalty and the stationary penalty.
 In \eqref{eq:bellmaneq}, $A_{\omega}$ is a subset of the action space that satisfies \eqref{eq:firstopt_eq}, i.e.,